leemeichin/say-cheese/readme.md

 Say Cheese!
 ===========
 A minimal library for integrating webcam snapshots into your app.
+It uses `getUserMedia`, a recent API for accessing audio and video in the browser.

 Setup
 -----